Penguin Pebbling: A Game of Creating Belonging, Building Connection and Understanding Autistic Identity

 Developed by Helen Edgar, Autistic Realms & Ryan Boren, Stimpunks (2026).

-Penguins pass pebbles to those they care about.
+Penguins pass pebbles to those they care about, to show love and to form a connection.

 Penguin Pebbling is one of the Five Autistic Love Locutions, which you can find out more about here.

-Many neurodivergent people pass ‘pebbles’ to each other as an act of love.
+Many neurodivergent people also pass ‘penguin pebbles‘ to each other as an act of love.
 You may share a twig you picked up on your walk, a meme about something you know your friend loves — not because you have to, not because it is necessarily useful, just because it says: I thought of you.
 I wanted you to have this.
 I care.

 You can play online using the interactive widget below, or download and print the cards to use with real pebbles or other items of interest.

-Want to understand more about the five love locutions and where this game came from?
+Want to understand more about the Five Autistic Love Locutions and where this game came from?

 How to Play

-If you want to pass a pebble but don't have one, take one from the pebble bank in the centre.
+If you want to pass a pebble but don’t have one left, you can take one from the pebble bank.

 No one ever runs out of a way to show they care.